watertap-org/watertap/docs/technical_reference/costing/heat_exchanger.rst

 +++++++++++++++++++++++++++

 The operating cost includes the cost of steam when the heat exchanger is used as a steam heater.
-The steam consumption operating cost can be calculated as:
+The steam consumption operating cost is calculated as:

 .. math::